Hu Songshan: Anti-Japanese prayer written by Hu

-Prayer reads as follows: Oh God!
+Oh God!
 Help our government and nation, defeat the invaders, and exterminate our enemies.
 Protect us from the evil deeds done by the violent Japanese.
 They have occupied our cities and killed our people.
 Send upon them a furious wind, cause their airplanes to fall in the wilderness, and their battleships to sink in the sea!
 Cause their army to scatter, their economy to collapse!
 Give them their just reward!
 True God, answer our prayer!
 So be it/amen.